Grzegorzsa/zen-custom-fields/readme.md

   ...
   </code></pre>

-  To get value from second row in your template you should use
+  To get the value from second row of the table you should use:

   <code><?php echo zen_field(1) ?></code>

-  or if you are using php version 5.4 and above
+  in your template or if you are using php version 5.4 and above

   <code><?= zen_field(1) ?></code>

-  where 1 is an index of array which holds values from the table.
+  Where 1 is an index of array which holds values from the table.
 You can use 2 dimensional tables and extract its values using column index in second parameter of zen_field() function.
+  <code><?= zen_field(1, 2) ?></code>

-2. Better approach is to use name/value pairs.
+2. A better approach is to use name/value pairs.
 In this case you should use table header tags <code>&lt;th&gt;</code> for field names.
   <pre><code>[zen-fields]
     &lt;table&gt;